simbroadcasts/react-node-insim/README.md

 ### Connection scope

-You can show different buttons to each connection by wrapping a sub-tree in a `ConnectionScopeProvider` and using the `useConnectionScope` hook anywhere within that sub-tree to access the connection object.
+You can show different buttons to each connection by wrapping a sub-tree in a `ConnectionScopeProvider`, then using the `useConnectionScope` hook anywhere within that sub-tree to access the connection object.

 You don't need to specify the button's UCID in the scope - the correct UCID will be injected automatically.